daizutabi/ivory/docs/tutorial/tuning.md

 study_lr
 ```

-In the `client.create_study()` function, you can pass a keyword argument in which the key is a suggest name and the value is a *pure* suggest function.
+In the `Client.create_study()`, you can pass a keyword argument in which the key is a suggest name and the value is a *pure* suggest function.

 ## Objective